harrisonmalone/harrisonmalone-gatsby/src/posts/photo-management.md

 Unfortunately, I've never really properly sat down and dedicated time to learning how automate my photo management process with scripts.
 This was until these last 2 days.

-Now let's start at the beginning.
+Now lets start at the beginning.
 Like many people with an iPhone I used iCloud Photo Library for many years but found it slow and unreliable.
 I know this has changed in recent years but Apple is just not good at cloud.
-I switched to Google Photo's and this was better; but then I hated losing quality in my photos and at this point has started to distrust Google's products.
+I switched to Google Photo's and this was better; but then I hated losing quality in my photos and at this point had started to distrust Google's products.

-I also had a hard disk drive that had a bunch of older files on there.
-I needed to get these images off it before it fully failed.
-There was golden moments from family holidays on there.
+I also had a hard disk drive that had a bunch of older images on there.
+I needed to get these files off it before it fully failed.
+There was some golden moments from family holidays on there.

-I eventually adopted a simple strategy of using Airdrop on a monthly basic to send photo's to my Mac where I'd store them on a USB.
+I eventually adopted a simple strategy of using Airdrop on a monthly basis to send photo's from my iPhone to to my Mac where I'd store them on a USB.
 I also ran this shell script on the photo's so they had some kind of naming convention:

 ```bash
 ls | cat -n | while read n f; do mv "$f" "$n.jpg"; done